msridhar/NullAway-wiki/Supported-Annotations.md

 This page documents the different code annotations that are supported by NullAway by default.
+Custom annotations can be supported for certain functionality via the [command-line flags](https://github.com/uber/NullAway/wiki/Configuration).

 ### Nullability